AdamLoydHarris/RoboSmile_Intervention/README.md

 1) A notebook for generating an artificial dataset of users, and generating embeddings of their bios.

 2) A streamlit app that allows a user to sign up, have their bio embedded and matched with those most similar, and a basic conversation with the synthetic users and Ellie, the LLM mediator.

+Try it out here:

 https://safecircles.onrender.com/